 As Computing is a statutory subject, all classes teach and learn Computing regularly as well as discreetly with other subjects.
 Computing is mapped out across the curriculum using the Purple Mash scheme of work focusing on the objectives stated in the National Curriculum.
 Additional topic work also enables the children to cover strands of the Computing National Curriculum in relation to the focused topic per term.
 This allows the children to demonstrate their knowledge and understanding of topics and digital literacy in a meaningful way.
 Children in the Early Years will have access to a range of devices and remote controlled toys and resources so that they can explore simple technologies independently and use them in their learning and play.
 Throughout Key Stage 1, children are taught to use technology purposefully to create, organise, store, manipulate and retrieve digital content.
 In Key Stage 2, children select, use and combine a variety of software on a range of digital devices to design and create a range of programs, systems and content that accomplishes given goals.
 Children across school are encouraged to use technology where appropriate to support their learning in all subjects and to share their work on relevant platforms.

 Our Computing Curriculum has been structured to demonstrate a progression of knowledge and skills and ensures that children can build on their understanding, as each new concept and skill is taught with opportunities for children to revisit skills and knowledge as they progress through school.
 Children become digitally literate and are ready to confidently use technology at home and at school.
 We believe it is a skill that empowers, and one that all pupils should be aware of and develop competence in.
 Pupils who can think computationally are better able to create, understand and use computer-based technology, and so are better prepared for today’s world and future.
 We assess through observation of work on tasks, contribution to class discussion and peer discussions.
-We assess computing using the Chris Quigley, Depth of Learning tool.
 We measure the impact of our curriculum through the following methods: